diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 The user’s client-side classpath set by hadoop jar <jar> is made up of:
     * The job JAR file
     * Any JAR files in the lib directory of the job JAR file, and the classes directory (if present)
-    * The classpath defined by HADOOP_CLASSPATH, if set if without a job JAR, export HADOOP_CLASSPATH and run hadoop {CLASSNAME}
+    * The classpath defined by HADOOP_CLASSPATH, if set.
+if without a job JAR, export HADOOP_CLASSPATH and run hadoop {CLASSNAME}
 ```shell
 $ export HADOOP_CLASSPATH=target/classes/